 10.1.
-This policy shall be reviewed annually, or more frequently when requested by the President.
-Or subsequent to published changes to the Standards for Licensure and Accreditation, Commission for Academic Accreditation, Ministry of Education, United Arab Emirates.
+This policy shall be reviewed annually, or more frequently when requested by the President, or subsequent to published changes to the Standards for Licensure and Accreditation, Commission for Academic Accreditation, Ministry of Education, United Arab Emirates.
 Upon such review, the review team may recommend to the president that the policy document be amended or repealed.

-Approval Authority Signature and Date Policy Owner: Academic Dean - Maufali Recommended by: Academic Council Minutes of Meeting held on 10/08/2020 Approved by: Executive Committee Minutes of Meeting held on 10/08/2020
+Authorization / Ownership Signature and Date Policy Owner: Academic Dean B Recommended by: Academic Council Minutes of Meeting held on 06/12/2021 Approved by: Executive Committee Minutes of Meeting held on 06/12/2021

-Revision No. Effective Date Description

-0 11/02/2020 Policy first approved

-1 10/08/2020 - 7.7.3 Grade Appeal Committee have 15 working days to deliver a

-decision from the time they receive the request.
-The decision is to

-be given to the Dean's office.
+Revision No. Effective Date Description 0 11/02/2020 Policy first approved 1 10/08/2020 7.7.3 Grade Appeal Panel have 15 working days to deliver a decision from the time they receive the request.
+The decision is to be given to the Dean's office.
+2 02/08/2021 Annual Review Completed 3 06/09/2021 Mapping to ESG 2015 Standards completed.
+4 06/12/2021 Article 7.4 amended to mandate records of Grade Appeals to be maintained by the Office of Student Affairs and added to students' files.

 Policy Name : Graduate Completion Requirements Policy

 Related : CAA's Standards of Licensure & Accreditation - 2019, Ministry of Education

 Documents Framework for the Compliance Inspection of Higher Education Institution - 2020

 ADSM Student Catalog

+ESG 2015 Standards - 1.4 Student Admission, Progression, recognition and Certification

 ADSM P 313 - Academic Progress Policy

 ADSM P 301 - Grading and Assessment Policy

 ADSM P 402 - Transfer Admissions Policy

 ADSM P 424 - Student Enrollment Policy

 Comprehensive Program Specification Document (CPSD)

 ADSM Course Catalog